-- Shirts: A polo shirt with the BMCHS logo in either white or green only.
+Shirts: A polo shirt with the BMCHS logo in either white or green only and the black polo for seniors only.
 In addition to other undergarments, either a plain white, green or gray undershirt without any logo or print of any kind may be worn under any uniform top, as long as its length does not exceed that of the uniform top.
 Shirts must be tucked in at all times.
-Mock Turtleneck with the BMCHS logo, in white or green, to be worn with a uniform collared shirt or sweater item. - Slacks: Dress slacks with a flat or pleated front in khaki or gray with belt loops and a belt.
+Mock Turtleneck with the BMCHS logo, in white or green, to be worn with a uniform collared shirt or sweater item.

+Slacks: Dress slacks with a flat or pleated front in khaki or gray with belt loops and a belt.
 Fashion slacks, jean cut, cargo, painter pants or pants with outside stitched pockets, are not considered uniform attire.
-Slacks must fit properly above the waist and may not have torn, split or frayed hems. - Shorts: Khaki or gray shorts with either a flat or pleated front with belt loops and a belt may be worn from the start of school until returning from Fall Break, and may resume wearing on April 1.
+Slacks must fit properly above the waist and may not have torn, split or frayed hems.

+Shorts: Khaki or gray shorts with either a flat or pleated front with belt loops and a belt may be worn Starting September 26 through March 31.
 Jean cut, cargo, painter, or shorts with outside stitched pockets are not allowed.
-Shorts must fit properly above the waist and may not have torn, split or frayed hems and cannot fit too tight. - Socks: Socks are required and must be visible. - Shoes: Young men may wear low heeled, black or brown loafer or tie shoe with a closed toe and back OR closed toe and closed heel athletic shoes.
-Sandals, flip-flops, slippers, boots, or clogs are not allowed.
+Shorts must fit properly above the waist and may not have torn, split or frayed hems and cannot fit too tight.

+Socks: Socks need to be white, black or flesh-tone with their shoes and must be visible.

+Shoes: Young men may wear low heeled, black or brown loafer or tie shoe with a closed toe and back OR closed toe and closed heel athletic shoes.
+Sandals, flip-flops, slippers, Cowboy boots, UGGS, CROCS, or clogs are not allowed.
 Medical exceptions are only made by the Assistant Principal.